iron-claw-972/Team-2-Reservoir-Rush/README.md

 This is a template for Java activities we will do in class.

 At the beggining of the year all programmers will make a branch on this repository, with the name [Firstname][Lastname]\_Activites.
-All of the changes you need to make will be marked with a comment like this: `//TODO: lorem ipsum`
+All of the changes you need to make will be marked with a comment like this: `//TODO: 1. lorem ipsum`, and it is reccommended to do them in order (`//TODO: 1.` first, `//TODO: 2.` second)

 So, YOU DO NOT NEED TO MAKE CHANGES UNLESS THERE IS A `//TODO:` COMMENT THERE